SimbaBlock/slppp/token/slppp-utility-token.md

 `mint_baton_vout`: Future token supply increases are made possible if the genesis endows a specific transaction output with a "minting baton" that can be passed along and used for future minting (using 'MINT' transactions, see below).
 If `mint_baton_vout` is not present or refers to a nonexistent output, then the baton does not exist and the token provably has a one-time issuance.

 `decimals`: indicates that 1 token is divisible into 10^`decimals` base units.
-SLP++ messages store whole numbers indicating token amounts as measured in the base unit, analogous to how bitcoin transactions store BSV amounts measured in the base unit 'satoshis'.
+SLP++ messages store whole numbers indicating token amounts as measured in the base unit, analogous to how bitcoin transactions store Coin amounts measured in the base unit 'satoshis'.
 ```
 For example, with a token FOO having `decimals` of 6 indicated in the genesis,
 the quantity 12.53 FOO (as displayed in wallet software) would